maoqiuzi/phrase-count-similarity/README.md

 # phrase-count-similarity

 ## Installation
+Change the elasticsearch.version in pom into target elasticsearch version.
+Tested in 5.3.1 and 5.4.0.

-run `mvn package` to compile project
+Run `mvn package` to compile project

-then run
+Then run
 `/bin/elasticsearch-plugins install file:/path-to-file/filename.zip`

-make sure to include the "file:/" inside the cmd, because otherwise elasticsearch would return unknown plugin.
+Make sure to include the "file:/" inside the cmd, because otherwise elasticsearch would return unknown plugin.

+Or download the zip file from target/releases/

 ## Usage
 sample usage in Kibana: